Wizcorp/tina.js/README.md

 ## API

-Existing playable components are: **Tween, NestedTween, Timeline, Sequence, Delay, Timer, Ticker** (Recorder and CSSTween coming soon).
+Existing playable components are: **Tween, NestedTween, Timeline, Sequence, Delay, Timer, Ticker, Recorder** (CSSTween coming soon).
 The following is a non-exhaustive list of possibilities offered by TINA.

 ### Tween